i2group/analyze/documentation/developer_essentials_example_ui.md

 Results
 -------

 The user interface extension example adds a **Subsetting** menu to the top of the Intelligence Portal user interface.
 When you click the menu, the portal displays a submenu that contains a **Launch Subsetting Tab** command.
 When you run the command, a **Subsetting Example** tab opens.
 However, the tab itself displays an error until you also deploy the server-side part of this example.
+To deploy the server-side part of the example, see [Configuring the "two-phase data retrieval" example project](https://github.com/IBM-i2/Analyze/blob/master/documentation/developer_essentials_example_rest.md "(Opens in a new tab or window)").

 Elsewhere in the user interface, the example adds commands that are named **Example command 1**, **Example command 2**, and **Example inserted command**.
 Depending on the current state of the application, the Intelligence Portal displays or hides these commands in different locations.